liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 		-	icon.png
 		-	view.jsp

-The portlet we just created is a fully functional portlet which can be deployed to your Liferay instance.
+The portlet we just created is fully functional and deployable to your Liferay instance.

-New portlets are configured by default to use the MVCPortlet framework, a very light framework that hides part of the complexity of portlets and makes the most common operations easier.
+By defaultm new portlets are configured to use the MVCPortlet framework, a very light framework that hides part of the complexity of portlets and makes the most common operations easier.
 MVCPortlet uses separate JSPs for each page in the portlet.
 By default, MVCPortlet uses a JSP with the mode name for each of the registered portlet modes.
-For example edit.jsp for the edit mode, help.jsp for the help mode, ... etc.
+For example, 'edit.jsp' for edit mode, 'help.jsp' for help mode, etc.

-Here is a snapshot of files for a portlet plugin named *my-greeting portlet* as shown in Developer Studio's *Package Explorer*.
+Here's a snapshot of files for a portlet plugin named *my-greeting portlet* as shown in Developer Studio's *Package Explorer*.
 We will add and edit files in this directory to create a new and improved portlet!

 ![Figure 3.4: Package Explorer of the My Greeting portlet](../../images/02-portlet-development-3.png)